 "Life was so unstable at the Mansion that we always felt that we had to get [the allowance] right then, because we did not know if we would be there tomorrow."

-Hef also apparently used that money as a means of exerting control:
+Hef also apparently used the allowance as a means of exerting control:

 Although he always told us that we were his family and he gave it to us out of love, we often felt like the allowance was not given out of concern or generosity.
 He used it as a weapon to make sure we would never leave."